andrew/ultimate-awesome/README.md

 - [awesome-edr-bypass](https://github.com/tkmru/awesome-edr-bypass) - Awesome EDR Bypass Resources For Ethical Hacking.
 - [awesome-swift-korean-lecture](https://github.com/ClintJang/awesome-swift-korean-lecture) - 훌륭한 Swift 세션 동영상(강좌), 한글 자막있는 혹은 한국어 강의 정보 링크 모음 (Awesome Swift Korean lecture information).
 - [awesome-reversing](https://github.com/HACKE-RC/awesome-reversing) - A collection of resources to learn Reverse Engineering from start!.
-- [free-for-life](https://github.com/wdhdev/free-for-life) - A huge list of great stuff you can get for free!.
 - [non-typical-OSINT-guide](https://github.com/OffcierCia/non-typical-OSINT-guide) - The most unusual OSINT guide you've ever seen.
 The repository is intended for bored professionals only.
 PRs are welcome! .
 - [awesome-tensorflow-lite](https://github.com/margaretmz/awesome-tensorflow-lite) - An awesome list of TensorFlow Lite models, samples, tutorials, tools and learning resources.
 - [awesome-gpts](https://github.com/taranjeet/awesome-gpts) - Collection of all the GPTs created by the community.